 Step 4.
 Specify how the VDA will be used

-On the Environment page, specify how you plan to use the VDA, indicating whether or not you’ll use this machine as a master image to provision additional machines.
+On the Environment page, specify how you plan to use the VDA, indicating whether you’ll use this machine as a master image to provision additional machines.

 The option you choose affects which Citrix provisioning tools are installed automatically (if any), and the default values on the Additional Components page of the VDA installer.